sergilopez1/Chess-Clock/README.md

 # Chess-Clock
-Programmable chess clock with LCD and membrane keyboard
+Programmable arduino chess clock with LCD and membrane keyboard.